-In this guide, I’ll break down the latest Hyundai Sonata generations, revealing the finest years for the Hyundai Sonata to buy and the worst years to avoid.
+In this guide, I’ll break down the latest Hyundai Sonata generations, revealing the best years for the Hyundai Sonata to buy and the worst years to avoid.

-Specifically, I’ll highlight each Hyundai Sonata generation’s powertrain configurations, safety and tech, reliability, common owner-reported problems, and recalls.
+Specifically, I’ll highlight each Hyundai Sonata generation’s powertrain configurations, safety and technology, dependability, frequent owner-reported problems, and recalls.

 Table of ContentsShow